However, this vision isn't exactly new, we can look back to 1926, when Nikola Tesla remarked:

 To the outside world, your IoT solution can seem like a black-box that takes in all the raw sensor data, stores it, and performs the necessary actions depending on the application.

-To conclude, Microsoft Azure’s services can be used together to build extremely efficient and scalable IoT solutions easily, as long as one understands the high-level architecture and requirements of an IoT system, automatically handling a large percentage of the complicated technicalities, allowing the engineers to focus on the system’s bigger picture.
+Presuming that one understands the high-level architecture and requirements of their system - the Azure IoT suite can automatically handle a large percentage of the complicated technicalities, allowing the engineers to focus on the system’s bigger picture.